 A blender works best for this recipe.
 You could use an ice cream machine, but it would take a lot longer to freeze in the machine.
 A high-powered blender such as a Ninja or Vitamix will make quick work of this banana ice cream.

 What Are My Favorite Toppings For This Vegan Banana Ice Cream?

 Nuts add a lovely crunch to this soft banana ice cream, so I do prefer to add toppings with varying texture.
 Walnuts are my go-to, but macadamia nuts, pecans, almonds, or cashews would all be delicious!

 For additional flavor, roast the nuts in a dry pan on medium heat until they are fragrant and golden brown in color.
 Roasted nuts taste so much more intense than non-roasted!

 For more crunch, add some flaked coconut, chocolate chips, dried fruit, or flax seeds on top.
 These are all super healthy toppings that will not compromise the health benefits of this dessert.

 Simple Vegan Walnut Banana Ice Cream

-- 2 small bananas,peeled cut into coins, frozen
+- 2 small frozen bananas peeled and cut into coins

 - Freeze the banana coins until solid.